How Often Does Google Crawl Websites?

 Google Indexing Flow Chart

-Once Google discovers a new site, it sends a crawler to analyse the pages and see whether it has relevant and fresh content.
+Once Google has set its discovery process and discovers a new site, it sends a crawler to analyse the pages and see whether it has relevant and fresh content.
 It also examines the images and videos to assess what the page is all about.
-A blog post or article cited by other pages will likely be treated as an authority on a particular topic and indexed faster.

-Thus, to ensure your site gets indexed and achieves a high ranking on Google’s SERPs, create an exciting and relevant site structure that appeals to user intent.
+Thus, to ensure your site gets indexed and achieves a high website ranking on Google’s SERPs, create an exciting and relevant site structure that appeals to user intent.

 Which Web Pages Are Not Crawled?